ALF (TV series): United States and Canada

+Lionsgate syndicated DVD release

-Between 2004 and 2006, Lionsgate Home Entertainment released all four seasons of ALF on DVD in Region 1.
+Between 2004 and 2006, Lionsgate Home Entertainment (under license from Paul Fusco and Brillstein/Grey Communications) released all four seasons of ALF on DVD in Region 1.
 All releases contained syndicated versions, with running times of 21 minutes, compared to the original length of 24 minutes.
 Episodes are arranged in production order, rather than broadcast order.
 However, the 60-minute episodes "Try to Remember" and "ALF's Special Christmas" (from season one and season two, respectively), were presented in their original hour-long formats (though "Try to Remember" was presented in its censored version and "ALF's Special Christmas" has a minor scene using the song "Santa Claus Is Coming To Town" excised).
 The 60-minute episode "Tonight, Tonight", however, was split into two parts for syndication.
 The season four episode "Make 'Em Laugh" was presented in nearly its original length, with a single line of dialogue edited out.

 The "To Be Continued..." disclaimer was also removed from the series finale, "Consider Me Gone", as NBC canceled ALF after its initial airing.
 In addition, most copyrighted music was excised from selected shows, shortening the running time by up to six minutes.
-(The DVD release of The Odd Couple also suffered from this practice.)

-Lionsgate insisted they had to utilize syndicated versions for the DVD release of ALF, saying it would be cost prohibitive to remaster the original NBC-TV broadcast versions for release.
+Lionsgate insisted that they had to utilize syndicated versions for the DVD release of ALF, saying it would be cost-prohibitive to remaster the original NBC-TV broadcast versions for release.
 This resulted in heavy criticism.

 Video Service Corporation previously released two other DVDs of ALF.
 The ALF Files was released exclusively in Canada on November 1, 2002.
 The hour-long episodes "Try to Remember", "ALF's Special Christmas" and "Tonight, Tonight" were presented in their original hour-long format.
 "Try to Remember", however, contains the re-edited version pertaining to ALF's electric shock in the bathtub.

 On September 13, 2005, Project: ALF was released.
 Both DVDs featured optional commentary by creator Paul Fusco, with co-creator Tom Patchett joining him on the first release.

-On February 24, 2022, it was announced that Shout!
-Factory acquired the distribution rights to the series.